mateusjunges/laravel-kafka/docs/1-introduction.md

 weight: 1
 ---

 Do you use Kafka in your laravel projects?
-All packages I've seen until today, including some built by myself, does not provide a nice syntax usage syntax or, if it does, the test process with these packages are very painful.
+All packages I've seen until today, including some built by myself, does not provide a nice usage syntax or, if it does, the test process with these packages are very painful.

 This package provides a nice way of producing and consuming kafka messages in your Laravel projects.